El Calafate, Argentina: A Complete Travel Guide

 Flamingos in Laguna Nimez

-Laguna Nimez is an ecological reserve right in the heart of El Calafate.
+Laguna Nimez is an ecological reserve in the heart of El Calafate proper.

-Around 80 species of birds call it home but, of course, that depends on the season as many are migratory.
+Around 80 species of birds call it home but it depends on the season as many are migratory.
+Spring and summer are the best seasons for bird watching here.

 There’s a self-guided trail with markers explaining the ecosystems and wildlife that live here.